bdunderscore/modular-avatar/docs~/docs/reference/move-independently.md

 ## Limitations

 While this component supports scaling an object independently of its children, non-uniform scales (where the X, Y, and Z scales are not all the same) are not fully supported, and may result in unexpected behavior.
+If you need to adjust the scale of each axis independently, you should use the [Scale Adjuster](scale-adjuster.md) component in addition to Move Independently.